Refco: The scandal

 Refco, Inc. filed for Chapter 11 for a number of its businesses, to seek protection from its creditors on Monday, October 17, 2005.
 At the time, it declared assets of around $49 billion, which would have made it the fourth largest bankruptcy filing in American history.
 However, the company subsequently submitted a revised document, claiming it had $16.5 billion in assets and $16.8 billion in liabilities.
 Refco also announced a tentative agreement to sell its regulated futures and commodities business, which is not covered by the bankruptcy filing, to a group led by J.C.
 Flowers & Co. for about $768 million.
 However, other bidders soon emerged, including Interactive Brokers and Dubai Investments, the investment division of the emirate of Dubai.
 These offers were for a time rebuffed, as the Flowers-led group had a right to a break-up fee if Refco had sold this business to anyone else.
 Carlos Abadi, involved in the Dubai bid, said that the Dubai-led group offered $1 billion for all of Refco and was rejected.
 However, the bankruptcy judge in charge of the case deemed the break-up fee unjustified, and the Flowers group withdrew its bid.
 The business was instead sold to Man Financial on November 10.
 Man Financial kept the majority of the Refco futures businesses after selling Refco Overseas Ltd (Refco's European operation) to Marathon Asset Management who then relaunched the business as Marex Financial Limited.

-Though of much smaller size, the regulatory impact of the scandal will be larger than for probably any other corporate failure except for Enron.
-Refco had sold shares to the public in a public offering only two months before revealing the apparent fraud.
-Their auditors (Grant Thornton) and the investment banks that handled the IPO, Credit Suisse First Boston, Goldman Sachs, and Bank of America Corp., all supposedly completed due diligence on the company, and all missed the CEO's hiding $430 million in bad debts.
-Their largest private investor was Thomas H. Lee Partners, a highly regarded buyout fund, and the reputation of its managers has been similarly sullied.

 On October 27, 2005, shareholders of Refco filed class-action lawsuits against Refco, Thomas H. Lee Partners, Grant Thornton, Credit Suisse First Boston, and Goldman Sachs.
 On March 2, 2006, a lawyer representing Refco's unsecured creditors began steps to sue the IPO underwriters for aiding and abetting the fraud, or for breach of fiduciary duty.
 In April 2006, creditors sued Bawag P.S.K.
 Group for more than $1.3 billion.

 In April 2006, Christie's auction house sold Refco's prized art collection, which included photographs by Charles Ray and Andy Warhol.

 On February 15, 2008, Phillip R. Bennett pleaded guilty to 20 charges of securities fraud and other criminal charges.
 On July 3, 2008, Bennett was sentenced to 16 years in federal prison.